apache/airflow/UPDATING.md

 -->

+### Upgraded Azure Storage Blob and FileShare

+- `WasbHook` was renamed `AzureStorageBlobHook`.
+Its methods and attributes was modified to support the upgrade to the latest version of `azure-storage-blob`.
+ The renaming was necessary to avoid confusion.
+The hook's module was renamed to `azure_storage_blob`
+- `AzureFileShareHook` was renamed `AzureStorageFileShareHook` and its methods/attributes modified in line with the upgrade.
+The module was renamed `azure_storage_fileshare`
+- References to `WasbHook` and `AzureFileShareHook` in `airflow.contrib` package has been removed.
+- The connection type of `WasbHook` was changed from `wasb` to `azure_storage_blob` in line with the renaming of the hook.
+- A new connection type `azure_storage_fileshare` was added for connection with `AzureStorageFileShareHook`.
+- The `WasbBlobSensor` was renamed `AzureStorageBlobSensor` and modified to work with the new hook. `WasbPrefixSensor` was removed.
+The module was renamed `azure_storage_blob`.
+References to `WasbBlobSensor` and `WasbPrefixSensor` in the `airflow.contrib` package was removed
+- the `WasbTaskHandler` was renamed `AzureStorageBlobTaskHandler` and modified to work with the new hook.
+- The operator `FileToWasbOperator` was renamed `LocalFileSystemToAzureStorageBlobOperator`.
+ Its methods and attributes was modified and module renamed `loca_to_azure_storage_blob`.
+- The `WasbDeleteOperator` was renamed `AzureStorageBlobOperator`.
+The parameters were also modified and module renamed to `azure_storage_delete_blob`

 ### Added mypy plugin to preserve types of decorated functions

 Mypy currently doesn't support precise type information for decorated